-The individual components for deploying Orchestration Server must be installed in the following order:
+The individual components that are used to deploy Orchestration Server must be installed in the following order:

-- 1. DB Server (if not already installed with other Framework components) - 2.
-Configuration Server (if not already installed with other Framework components) - 3.
-Configuration Manager or Genesys Administrator (if not already installed with other Framework components) - 4.
-License Manager - 5.
+- 1. DB Server (if not already installed with other Framework components). - 2.
+Configuration Server (if not already installed with other Framework components). - 3.
+Configuration Manager or Genesys Administrator (if not already installed with other Framework components). - 4.
 T-Server or Network T-Server (use the Network T-Server CD to install Network T-Servers).
-This is used only for voice interaction processing. - 6.
-Stat Server (if not already installed with other Framework components) - Note: Stat Server has its own Wizard, which is not part of the Common Wizard Set used by Genesys Wizard Manager.
+This is used only for voice interaction processing. - 5.
+Stat Server (if not already installed with other Framework components). - Note: Stat Server has its own Wizard, which is not part of the Common Wizard Set used by Genesys Wizard Manager.
 If planning to route based on the agent capacity rules, you must also install the Resource Capacity Wizard component.
-Both the Stat Server Wizard and the Resource Capacity Wizard are located on the Real-Time Metrics Engine CD. - 7.
-Message Server(s) (if not already installed with other Management Layer components) - 8.
-Universal Routing Server - 9.
-After installation of the above components, install eServices as described in the eServices 8.0 Deployment Guide. - 10.
+Both the Stat Server Wizard and the Resource Capacity Wizard are located on the Real-Time Metrics Engine CD. - 6.
+Message Server(s) (if not already installed with other Management Layer components) - 7.
+Universal Routing Server - 8.
+After installation of the above components, install eServices as described in the eServices 8.0 Deployment Guide. - 9.
 The eServices Configuration Wizard gives the option of using the Resource Capacity Wizard for setting up agent-capacity rules.
-For more information on this wizard, see the Genesys 8.0 Resource Capacity Planning Guide.
-For summary information on agent-capacity rules and how they can affect routing, see "Configuring the Template Options in the orchestration Section" on page 65. - 11.
-Orchestration Server
+For more information on this wizard, see the Genesys 8.1 Resource Capacity

+Planning Guide.
+For summary information on agent-capacity rules and how they can affect routing, see "Configuring the Template Optons in the orchestration Section" on page 76.